Criminal Justice Education and Job Information

-According to information collected in 2017, the median annual pay of private investigators and detectives was $50,700 The highest earners made over $86,730.
+According to Occupational Employment Statistics data collected in 2017, the median annual pay of private investigators and detectives was $50,700.
+The highest earners made over $86,730.
 For probation officers and correctional treatment workers, the median was $51,410.
-And police officers earned median pay of $62,960.* However, wages vary drastically depending on geography, experience, and the specific industry of employment.
+And police officers earned median pay of $62,960.
+However, wages vary drastically depending on geography, experience, and the specific industry of employment.

-Diploma and associate's degrees usually require two years of full-time study, while bachelor's degrees are usually four years.
+Diploma and associate degrees usually require two years of full-time study, while bachelor's degrees are usually four years.

 Certification and Licensure